These vegan lemon bars are super creamy, cashew-based, and are no-bake! They’re full of lemon flavor, are maple-sweetened and are also paleo.

 If you don’t care about them being raw, definitely go with roasted cashews and coconut!
 It adds so much flavor.

-I also tested these paleo lemon bars with partly bottled lemon juice and not using the full amount of zest and I don’t recommend futzing around with that.
+I also tested these vegan lemon bars with partly bottled lemon juice and less zest, but I don’t recommend futzing around with that.
+It’s just like in my paleo lemon curd – you want to use freshly squeezed juice!

 If you’ve ever tried no-bake vegan or paleo crusts, you’re probably familiar with how wet or even soggy they can be.